DominicMachado/DominicMachado.github.io/docs/latn-211-f21/index.md

 ![Hannibal](https://tourdetravoy.files.wordpress.com/2016/10/hannibal_traversette1.jpg?w=660)

-## Week 3
+## Week 4

-### Monday, September 13
+### Monday, September 20
-- Perfect system verbs
-- Vocabulary quiz #1
-- **Homework (due before class)**: Study for [vocabulary quiz #1](https://dominicmachado.github.io/vocabulary-weeks-1-2-latn211-f21).
-Begin to memorize the paradigms for [perfect](https://lingualatina.github.io/textbook/presentation/02-verbs/perfect/), [pluperfect](https://lingualatina.github.io/textbook/presentation/02-verbs/pluperfect-and-future-perfect/#the-pluperfect-tense), and [future perfect](https://lingualatina.github.io/textbook/presentation/02-verbs/pluperfect-and-future-perfect/#the-future-perfect-tense) indicative and the [perfect and pluperfect subjunctive](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#perfect-active-subjunctive).

-### Wednesday, September 15
-- Substantive review
-- Substantive mastery quiz
+- Verb mastery quiz
-- **Practice**: Try your hand at a [practice exercise on nouns](https://docs.google.com/forms/d/e/1FAIpQLSezITy1Kem5ziaZpbsrrgxmWpI7xL1O5t2-9hRWZ1HXCLvqFQ/viewform?usp=sf_link) in preparation for your first attempt at the noun mastery quiz.
+- **Practice**: Try your hand at a [practice quiz on verbs](https://docs.google.com/forms/d/e/1FAIpQLSdaq2a81tFApime9lQOvVtC_SA9dURgN7vjyp105upeAfeCQA/viewform?usp=sf_link) in preparation for your verb mastery quiz.

+### Wednesday, September 22
+- Pronouns
+- **Homework (due before class)**: Take a moment to assess to your knowledge of verbal and substantive forms.
+If you did not pass the susbstantive or verb quiz, what do you need to do you need to do to pass them on your next attempt?

-### Friday, September 17
+### Friday, September 24
-- Verbal system review
-- **Homework (due before class)**: Continue committing to memory the paradigms of Latin verbal system to memory.
-Try your hand at these [active](https://lingualatina.github.io/textbook/exercises/08-temporal-clauses/synopses-3-s-active/) and [passive](https://lingualatina.github.io/textbook/exercises/08-temporal-clauses/synopses-3-s-passive/) exercises in the 3rd person singular and bring any lingering questions to class.
+- Case usage
+- **Homework (due before class)**: Read through the links and translate the sentences in [Handout #2](https://dominicmachado.github.io/grammatical-handout-2-latn211-f21).

 [Back to top.](#top)